Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 It's a cooking method that allows you to learn without pressure.

-Its shape comes from centuries of outdoor use, starting in the 17th century with the first Dutch ovens in Europe, then especially in the 19th century among North American trappers, gold rush pioneers (from 1848), and Afrikaners in Southern Africa, who cooked directly over embers with this type of cauldron.
+Its shape comes from centuries of outdoor use, starting in the 17th century with the first Dutch ovens in Europe, then especially in the 19th century with North American trappers, gold rush pioneers (from 1848), and South African Afrikaners, who cooked directly over embers with this type of cauldron.

 • it sits directly on a bed of embers, safely.